 David A. Asch, MD, MBA

-Professor of Health Care Management and Professor of Operations, Information and Decisions, The Wharton School
+Professor of Health Care Management and Professor of Operations, Information and Decisions at the Wharton School

-Dr. Asch received his bachelor’s degree from Harvard University, his MD from Weill-Cornell Medical College, and his MBA in Health Care Management and Decision Sciences from the Wharton School.
-He was a resident in Internal Medicine and a Robert Wood Johnson Foundation Clinical Scholar at the University of Pennsylvania.
+He received his bachelor’s degree from Harvard University, his MD from Weill-Cornell Medical College, and his MBA in Health Care Management and Decision Sciences from the Wharton School.